DecisionsDev/decisions-on-kafka/docs/chapters/subscenario3.md

 ## Scenario 3 : Availability after one Decision Service is down
-The goal of this sub-scenario is to see that if one Decision Service is down, the others will still work.
+The goal of this scenario is to see that if one Decision Service is down, the others will still work.

 ![use case 3](../../docs/images/usecase3.png)